Home Page > Camera Portraits

 knob winders (comprising the Miranda T, T II, S and S II).

 They had no meters, a non-return mirror, and lenses were pre-set (non-auto diaphragm) with a 44mm screw mount.
 The shutter speed dial spun round when the shutter was released.
-A major Miranda feature was the interchangeable viewfinder system.
+A major Miranda feature was the interchangeable viewfinder system, and front-of-body shutter release.
 All these models had tall film advance knobs.
 These cameras are the rarest of all Mirandas.

 2) The second generation (1958 to 1962) were the